catherine-morgan.com

 Why is it that losing weight seems to be so much harder the older we get?
 I don’t really consider myself a dieter, but I do try to incorporate healthy eating into my lifestyle.
-In doing so I hoped to lose a little weight and get back to a healthy BMI.
+In doing so I hoped to lose a little weight and get back to a healthy .
 It’s just ten more pounds, but I’ve been finding it difficult to even lose one.
 Why is that?
 Does it have something to do with getting older?
 Is there a way to get past it?
 I decided to take a closer look at how age affects our weight.

 I can’t help but think that my age has something to do with my inability to get rid of those last ten pounds.
 At 42, I’ve been observing some strange happenings to my body.
 Oddly, my weight has stayed relatively the same, but how the weight is distributed on my body has been changing dramatically (I seem to be plumping up around my waist and belly, while at the same time shrinking in areas I would prefer to keep).